b-d1/rln-anonymous-chat-app/README.md

 # Anonymous proof of concept application for instant chat, created using RLN (Rate limiting nullifier)

 ### Description
 Proof-of-concept application created for the [ETHOnline hackathon](https://online.ethglobal.com/).
-The project is simple messaging protocol that uses the [RLN](https://medium.com/privacy-scaling-explorations/rate-limiting-nullifier-a-spam-protection-mechanism-for-anonymous-environments-bbe4006a57d) construct via [semaphore-lib](https://github.com/akinovak/semaphore-lib).
+The project is simple messaging protocol that uses the [RLN](https://medium.com/privacy-scaling-explorations/rate-limiting-nullifier-a-spam-protection-mechanism-for-anonymous-environments-bbe4006a57d) construct via [libsemaphore](https://github.com/appliedzkp/libsemaphore).
+The circuits implementation can be found [here](https://github.com/appliedzkp/rln).
 The main goal is to show how to integrate RLN easily, and how to enable anonymity and spam protection on app level.
 The high barrier for entry/staking component is not implemented in this application, thus slashing is only applied by removing the member from the group.
 If we had staking, the slashing would include revoking the user's stake once their identity secret is revealed.

 The app features client-server architecture, and is completely offchain.